jaramiar/Sales-Conversion/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 PURPOSE AND CONTENT

-This project's aim is to conduct a cluster analysis of a Facebook advertisement campaign for an anonymous organization.
-The dataset is comprised of the following:
+This project's aim is to garner a deeper understanding of Facebook ads based on customer demographics, impressions, clicks, and sales conversion.
+What qualities or trends correlate with better sales?
+In addition, a KNN classification will be conducted on the ad campaigns.

 1.) ad_id: the unique ID for each ad.